top of page

 I like to challenge the heteronormative and patriarchal ways in which our society unfortunately works.
 I don't subscribe to the boxes we are put in and the roles that are expected of us.
 And I certainly don't subscribe a certain way to take photos.

-For a very long time I was looking for a photography style to stick with because that's what I saw other folks doing and that's what thought I needed to do to be considered "a good photographer."
-But now that just sounds like another box to me.
-So I reject that idea!
+For a very long time I was looking for a photography "style" to stick with because that's what I saw other folks doing and that's what thought I needed to do to be considered "a good photographer."
+But now that just sounds like another box to me - which I reject!

 If you are queer, trans, or have an otherwise underrepresented body or identity and want your photo taken, pick me!
 (Hey, allies, I wanna work with you too!)